1914 World Figure Skating Championships

 The World Figure Skating Championships is an annual figure skating competition sanctioned by the International Skating Union in which figure skaters compete for the title of World Champion.

-Men's competitions took place from February 21 to 22 in Helsingfors (Helsinki), Finland.
+Men's competitions took place from February 21 to 22 in Helsinki, Finland.
 This was the first time that more than ten men participated in the competition.
 Ladies' competitions took place from January 24 to 25 in St. Moritz, Switzerland.
 Pairs' competition took place on January 25 also in St. Moritz, Switzerland.
 These were the last World Championships in figure skating before World War I.